What is Industrial Maintenance Technology?

 The electives allow students and employers to customize a program to meet their specific needs.
 The electives may be taken in a broad array of classes including, but not limited to, maintenance machining, presswork and die maintenance, programmable logic controllers, and electrohydraulics.

-Program offered at the Somerset Campus.
-Some classes offered at the Laurel campus.
+Program offered at the Somerset Campus and Laurel Campus.
 Please contact the program coordinator for more information.

 Industrial Maintenance Technology was recently listed by KCTCS in the 2010-2016 Strategic Plan as a High Wage / High Demand job!